Human Rights and Duties in Employment

 The Human Rights Code forbids discrimination in employment.

 Employers and others have a duty not to discriminate regarding employment.
-This includes a duty to take all reasonable steps to avoid a negative effect based on a personal characteristic.
+This includes a duty to take all reasonable steps to avoid a negative effect based on a ground of discrimination.
 This is called the duty to accommodate.

-Are you a member of a union, employers’ organizations or occupational association?
+Are you a member of a union, employers’ organization or occupational association?
 If so, these organizations also have a duty not to discriminate in membership.

 Learn more: